RadioAstronomySoftwareGroup/pyuvdata/docs/cst_settings_yaml.rst

 specified once and carried with the data files.
 To that end, we developed a yaml settings file specification to carry all the metadata.
 This format is very human readable and writeable and we encourage using such a file as the best way to ensure the metadata is preserved.
-Note that reading a yaml settings file into UVBeam requires that pyyaml is installed.

 Required Fields
 ***************